MuresanIA/Angular-Learning/README.md

 # Angular-Learning

-- This repository is for my personal learning progress regarding Angular.
+- This repository is strictly used for my personal learning progress regarding Angular.